nthorne/todo.txt-cli-again-addon/README.md

 a drop-in replacement for the `do` command for any tasks without the again tag.
 See Examples for usage.

+The environment variable `TODO_AGAIN_TAG` can be set to change the tag which is used for the adjustment interval if present.

 # Examples

 Here are some examples that demonstrate how the again add-on works.